open-telemetry/opentelemetry-specification/specification/api-tracing.md

 - The end time needs to be recorded when the operation is ended.

-Start and end time as well as Event's timestamps MUST be recorded at a time of a calling of corresponding API and MAY as an argument.
+Start and end time as well as Event's timestamps MUST be recorded at a time of a calling of corresponding API and MAY be used as an argument.

 ## Status